 I can’t see color anymore.
 I’m blinded by shades of brown, gray, sickly yellow, gradations of fire, waves of loss.
 A neighbor’s maple is always our harbinger of fall color, but today as I look out across the hazy street the hues are dulled, instead of something more innocent like change, or equinox, or life cycles, or inevitability, the things I try to remind myself of.

 We all keep asking each other what could possibly happen next?
 The Trump presidency, worsening climate change, economic woes, unemployment, a pandemic and seemingly endless quarantine, a family death and bizarre travel, a Portland summer of protest, anger, violence, and shootings.
 Of course, someone jokes, there’s always the Big One, the 10.0 earthquake that’s been predicted for a long time.
-Gallows humor isn’t very funny.
+Gallows humor isn’t funny now.

 I breathe into the anxiety, reminding myself it’s part of a much bigger cycle.
 I know that every day brings us closer to a new president, to less rancor and anger, to children released from cages, to Black lives mattering, to hate getting shown the backseat once again.
 Right?